 Starling Framework Released

-Wednesday, September 21, 2011 at 9:19PM Today Starling was released.
+Today Starling was released.
 It's a new open source Flash framework for running 2D content on the GPU.
 It's Adobe supported and tries to mimic Flash's native display list.
 It's great news for game developers for whom it is obviously geared towards.

 I've recently being doing some work with ND2D which is a similar framework so I decided to write a few tests to compare performance.
 They all run an animation on 2000 sprites.
 You will need Flash Player 11 installed to run these.